 6. Cleaning All Hard Surfaces

 Dealing with spot cleaning where your cat made a mess is one thing, but you also need to clean most surfaces in your home.
-This may sound daunting, but since the worm eggs can stick to your cat’s fur, they can be transferred to many different surfaces in your place.
+This may sound daunting, but since the worm eggs can stick to your cat’s fur, they can be transferred to many different surfaces in the house.

 You’ll want to concentrate on the specific areas that your cat typically goes to and use the boiled water and detergent mixture to wipe down these surfaces.
 Or you can use an enzymatic or disinfectant spray.